 Where the project is undertaken in an industrial development zone the allowances are increased to 100% and 75% respectively.

-There is also an additional project related training allowance of R36 000 per employee per annum for costs incurred by the end of the compliance period, limited to R30 million for preferred projects and R20 million for non-preferred projects.
+There is an additional training allowance of R36 000 per employee per annum for costs incurred by the end of the compliance period, limited to R30 million for preferred projects and R20 million for non-preferred projects.